 It may be too late, but please don’t take this the wrong way and think I am an asshole.
 Phone interviews are easier for me as a recruiter or hiring manager as well.
-I personally don’t have to worry about what I am wearing, I can ask the phone interview questions from the comfort of my office while surfing porn and although the phone interview is very important, it is a lot more casual and holds a “check the boxes” attitude.
+I don’t worry about what I am wearing.
+The phone interview questions are asked from the comfort of my office while surfing porn.
+Although the phone interview is very important, it is a lot more casual and holds a “check the boxes” attitude.
 I don’t have to go out into the lobby and greet a candidate with my dog and pony show smile.
-I literally do not have to “host a guest”.
+No stress about having to “host a guest”.
 This doesn’t mean I don’t take the phone interview seriously, but at a subconscious level, because I have invested less energy in the candidate, I believe this interview is a liability to the candidate.

 As a candidate, this is why we should try to avoid the phone interview at all costs.
 The recruiter’s attitude is more casual and since you have not met face to face, there is no personal connection.
 Frankly, it is a lot easier to decline you as a candidate and a lot easier to not return your phone calls if I haven’t met you in person.
 I know folks are going to hate on me for this, but really, I am trying to help.
 Don’t hate the player, hate the game.

 If you have complained about not hearing back from a recruiter or hiring manager in the past, it was probably after a phone interview.
 Nine times out of ten, if you had a face-to-face interview, you will receive a follow-up from the hiring company.